-The Stained Glass Centre in York still has places available on three of its one-day, self-contained workshops in glass painting and leading to be held over the course of the summer, on the following dates:
+The Stained Glass Centre in York has announced the dates of this year’s summer workshops.
+Four one-day, self-contained workshops in glass painting and leading will be held on the fol-lowing dates:

 Workshops on glass painting will introduce basic techniques of painting on glass, as used by artists from the medieval period to the present day.
 Participants will practice using different brushes to produce different effects, and by the end of the day will have produced a painted piece to be fired.
 Those who also attend a glazing day will be able to incorporate this painted piece into a leaded panel.
 The leading and glazing workshop will focus on basic techniques of cutting glass to shape, leading and soldering to produce a simple stained glass panel.
 Those who have previously attended a painting workshop will be able to incorporate their painted piece into a leaded panel.